Equivariant maps to subshifts whose points have small stabilizers: Introduction

 \begin{theo}[{\cite[Theorem~1.12]{Ber_cont}}] Let $\Sh$ be an SFT and suppose that there is a continuous $\G$-equivariant map $\Free(2^\G) \to \Sh$.
 Then every free continuous action $\G \acts X$ on a zero-dimensional Polish space admits a continuous $\G$-equivariant map $X \to \Sh$. \end{theo}

-Our aim is to strengthen Theorem~\ref{theo:STD} as follows: Given an SFT $\Sh$ and a continuous $\G$-equivariant map $\Free(k^\G) \to \Sh$, we wish to find a subshift $\Sh' \subseteq \Sh$ such that \begin{enumerate*}[label=\ep{\emph{\alph*}}] \item every free Borel action of $\G$ on a Polish space admits a Borel $\G$-equivariant map to $\Sh'$, and \item $\Sh'$ is as close to being free as possible. \end{enumerate*} To state the second bullet point precisely, we introduce the following notation.
+Our aim is to strengthen Theorem~\ref{theo:STD} as follows: Given an SFT $\Sh$ and a continuous $\G$-equivariant map $\Free(k^\G) \to \Sh$, we wish to find a subshift $\Sh' \subseteq \Sh$ such that \begin{enumerate*}[label=\ep{\emph{\alph*}}] \item every free Borel action of $\G$ on a Polish space admits a Borel $\G$-equivariant map to $\Sh'$, and \item $\Sh'$ is as close to being free as possible. \end{enumerate*} To state item \ref{item:almostfree} precisely, we introduce the following notation.
 Let $\G \acts X$, $\G \acts Y$ be actions of $\G$ and let $\pi \colon X \to Y$ be a $\G$-equivariant map.
 Define